The 40+ Stage Company Presents "Levittown" by Marc Palmieri

 40+ Stage Company believes in the transformative power of the theater experience.
 Our play selection will focus on issues of concern and relevance to adults in their middle years and beyond.
 We want to provide performance opportunities in the classroom and in age-appropriate roles on stage for folks moving beyond the half-way point of their life journey.

 As an amateur company we are committed to the highest standards of performance excellence.
 Our outreach program extends to organizations that provide services and moral support to the aging.
 Acting, perhaps more than any other art form, requires engaging with others, memorization, listening skills, and introspection.
 A creative life style into the evening years has a demonstrably positive effect on overcoming depression, isolation, addition, and host of other conditions associated with growing older.
 Ageism is widely unrecognized in our culture today.
 We seek to create awareness of ageism and lessen it corrosive effect on society.

-CAST: Auditions November 18 and 19, 2019, 7:00 pm.
+CAST: Audition dates TBD.
 Check back with us or Triad Actors of Facebook for further announcements.